Nitesh Kumar

-kishori Krishna (born 12 August 1997) is an Indian kabaddi player who currently plays for Bengal Warriorz in Pro Kabaddi League.
+Nitesh Kumar (born 12 August 1997) is an Indian kabaddi player who currently plays for Bengal Warriorz in Pro Kabaddi League.
 Kumar was picked up by Yoddha in the season 5 auction.
 In season 6, he became the first player in the league history to score 100 tackle points in a single campaign.
 He is part of the Indian team that won gold medal at the 2022 Asian Games.
 India beat Iran 33-29 in a controversial final.

 Early life

-Nitesh pursued a career in kabaddi,was encouraged by his father, who was also a kabaddi player.
+Nitesh pursued a career in kabaddi, which was encouraged by his father, who was also a kabaddi player.